collectiveaccess/ProvidenceDocs/_source/dataModelling/metadata/informationServices.rst

 ##########################################################
 	This plugin allows you to reference records in remote CollectiveAccess instances.
 Available settings are as follows:

-.. csv-table:: Collective Access Information Service
+.. csv-table:: CollectiveAccess Information Service
    :header: "Setting Name", "Description", "Example"
    :widths: 20, 20, 20